SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Experimental Results and Analysis

+The lower-overhead, GenAI-based MeshyAI and TRELLIS, which can rely on a single image for geometry and texture reconstruction, perform slightly lower.
+In our empirical experiments with TRELLIS, geometry and texture consistency were found to depend strongly on the input image perspective, yielding lower reliability than the other approaches.
+However, results for GenAI-based reconstruction methods remain around 86\% mAP@50, confirming that automated 2D-to-3D asset creation constitutes a valid alternative to manual modeling when CAD models are unavailable.

 Furthermore, replacing randomized backgrounds with a more realistic scene setup using 3DGS scans of the real environment yields nearly identical performance.
-This aligns with previous research suggesting that background adaptation is less critical for the detection model to transfer effectively to real-world scenarios \cite{araya-martinez2025xai} and locates \acrshort{3DGS} as an alternative to CAD-based scene creation.
+This aligns with previous research suggesting that background adaptation is less critical for the detection model to transfer effectively to real-world scenarios \cite{araya-martinez2025xai} and positions \acrshort{3DGS} as an alternative to CAD-based scene and asset creation.

+For practical industrial deployment, input imagery can be acquired in-house directly from the physical components: a high-resolution single view can support appearance generation or single-view GenAI reconstruction, whereas 3DGS benefits from overlapping turntable or camera-orbit views covering the object.
+These captures are used only to reconstruct a reusable 3D asset and require no object-detection annotation; the annotated detector-training images are subsequently generated synthetically by SynthRender.
+Supplier images may provide an alternative when physical access is unavailable, subject to usage rights and sufficient viewpoint coverage.
+Because single- or few-view GenAI methods infer unobserved geometry, assets intended for geometry-critical tasks should be validated against physical measurements or CAD tolerances, with calibrated 3D scanning or CAD remaining preferable when dimensional accuracy is required.

+To foster future \acrshort{real-to-sim} research, we release the synthetic datasets evaluated in \autoref{tab:domain_adaptation_final} as part of I-AsSET.
+Furthermore, we provide 3D assets for the 32 \acrshort{iasset} object classes generated via all investigated reconstruction methods, i.e. \acrshort{3DGS}, TRELLIS, and MeshyAI.
+To support the development of novel reconstruction techniques, we also supply the real multi-view 2D images used to generate the 3D meshes.